patternfly/patternfly-org/packages/v4/src/content/design-guidelines/components/form/forms.md

 * Use popovers for content that requires you to include buttons, links, or images.
 * **Do not** hide critical information inside a popover that users would need in order to complete their task.

+For more information on user help, see our [embedded assistance guidelines](/components/popover/design-guidelines).

 ### Use progressive disclosure
 Use progressive disclosure to hide and show fields based on the users’ selection.
 This approach keeps the workflow short and allows the user to focus on only the fields relevant to them.
 It also avoids using color to indicate whether or not a field is available, making it suitable for visually impaired users.